garden-rs/garden/README.md

         trees: git*

+The garden root directory is configured in the `garden.root` field.
+This directory is the parent directory beneath which all trees will be cloned.
+Slashes in tree names will create new directories on disk as needed.
+`garden.root` defaults to the current directory when unspecified.

 Gardens aggregate groups and trees.
 Define a group and reuse the group in each garden to share tree lists between gardens.